 Profitability suffers due to low interest rates and global weakness

-A key element gripping the US banking sector (XLF) (VFH) is the prevalent low interest rate environment that is acting as a drag on banks.
-Global weakness also impacted trading desks in 2016 and slowed mergers and acquisitions activity.
-This sluggishness could impact future earnings of custodian banks like Bank of New York Mellon (BK).
+A key element gripping the US banking sector (XLF) (KBW) is the prevalent near-zero interest rate environment that is acting as a drag on bank earnings.

-Custody banks keep records, track performance, and lend securities for institutional investors.
-BNY Mellon also manages investments for individuals and institutions.
-In order to boost profitability in a low interest rate environment, banks are reducing expenses by restructuring their businesses and focusing on their core segments.
+In order to boost profitability in a low interest rate environment, banks are reducing expenses by restructuring their businesses and focusing on their cores.

-Bank’s (XLF) valuations are derived by the returns they are able to generate on their assets and shareholders’ equity.
+Banks’ valuations are derived by the returns they are able to generate on their assets and shareholder equity.
 These are key measures of profitability for banks.
-During 4Q16, BNY Mellon (BK) posted return on equity (or ROE) of 9.3% compared to 7.1% during 4Q15.
-In the previous quarter, its ROE was 10.8%.

 Wall Street analysts expect Goldman Sachs (GS) to post return on equity (or ROE) of 11.5%.
 During the last quarter, Goldman Sachs reported ROE of 4.8%, which was down from 14.7% in the first quarter due to high litigation expenses.
 ROE was 6.7% lower in the second quarter due to a $1.45 billion litigation charge reported by the company.
 In 3Q14, ROE for Goldman Sachs was 11.8%.